William Howard Taft IV

-William Howard Taft IV (born September 13, 1945) is an attorney who has served in the United States government under several Republican administrations.
+William Howard Taft IV (born September 13, 1945) is an American diplomat and attorney who served in the United States government under several Republican administrations.
 He is a son of William Howard Taft III and a great-grandson of President William Howard Taft.

 Early life and education

-Taft was born in Washington, D.C., the second child of William Howard Taft III and Barbara Bradfield.
-His patrilineal great-grandfather was U.S. President William Howard Taft.
-Taft attended St. Paul's School, graduating in 1962.
-He earned his bachelor of arts degree in English from Yale University in 1966 and his Juris Doctor degree from Harvard Law School in 1969.
+Taft was born on September 13, 1945, in Washington, D.C., the second child of William Howard Taft III and Barbara Bradfield.
+Taft IV's patrilineal great-grandfather was U.S. President William Howard Taft.
+He attended St. Paul's School in Concord, New Hampshire graduating in 1962.
+Taft IV earned his bachelor of arts degree in English from Yale University in 1966 and his Juris Doctor degree from Harvard Law School in 1969.

 Personal life

-He and his late wife, Julia Vadala Taft, had three children—Maria Consetta Taft, Julia Harris Taft, and William Howard Taft V.
+He married Julia Vadala in 1974.
+The couple has three children.